appacademy/dotfiles/requirements/README.md

 ```
 brew install git
 ```
-This will install git, a version control tool
+This will install Git, a version control tool

 ```
 brew install heroku